awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + Any Amazon EBS volumes remain attached to the instance, and their data persists\.
 + Any data stored in the RAM of the host computer or the instance store volumes of the host computer is gone\.
 + In most cases, the instance is migrated to a new underlying host computer when it's started\.
-+ The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and restarted\.
-We release the public IPv4 address and assign a new one when you restart it\.
++ The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and started\.
+We release the public IPv4 address and assign a new one when you start it\.
 + The instance retains its associated Elastic IP addresses\.
 You're charged for any Elastic IP addresses associated with a stopped instance\.
 With EC2\-Classic, an Elastic IP address is dissociated from your instance when you stop it\.
 For more information, see [EC2\-Classic](ec2-classic-platform.md)\.
 + When you stop and start a Windows instance, the EC2Config service performs tasks on the instance, such as changing the drive letters for any attached Amazon EBS volumes\.
 For more information about these defaults and how you can change them, see [Configuring a Windows Instance Using the EC2Config Service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html) in the *Amazon EC2 User Guide for Windows Instances*\.
 + If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + When you stop a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
-You must link the instance to the VPC again after restarting it\.
+You must link the instance to the VPC again after starting it\.
 For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.

 For more information, see [Differences Between Reboot, Stop, Hibernate, and Terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.